 - Try to identify when patients are not ready or able to intensify glucose control early in visits, and then redirect time/effort to other long-term diabetes-related concerns such as foot exams, pushing patients to schedule eye exams, and addressing lipid or blood pressure goals.

 - Refer to an endocrinologist or diabetes specialist when a patient is not meeting individualized goals.

-The NCMA Diabetes Center is under the leadership of Chief Endocrinologist and Diabetes Center Medical Director, Yuichiro D. Nakai, MD, and offers a multidisciplinary team approach to treatment with Heather Kehres, PA-C, Chandra Matthews, RDN, CDE, and Jennifer Logan, RD, CDE.
+The NCMA Diabetes Center is under the leadership of Chief Endocrinologist and Diabetes Center Medical Director, Yuichiro D. Nakai, MD, and offers a multidisciplinary team approach to treatment with Heather Kehres, PA-C and Jennifer Logan, RD, CDE.

 Recognizing that education is the key to prevention as well as proper management of diabetes, NCMA Endocrinology and Diabetes Center offers workshops to cover all aspects of diabetes care including diabetic weight management, nutrition, safe exercise for diabetics, glucose meter use, insulin use, carbohydrate exchanges/ carbohydrate counting.
 One-on-one patient diabetes education and nutritional visits are also offered.

 To learn more or to schedule an appointment call 707-578-7530.